 If you’ve ever set out to bake something and you’re missing an ingredient, trust me, you’re not alone in this.
-Baking powder is one of those ingredients that you usually can’t do without, and if you find yourself out of it, here are the best 8 quick and easy substitutes for baking powder for when you’re in a pinch.
+Baking powder is one of those ingredients you usually can’t do without, and if you find yourself out of it, don't worry!
+Here are 8 of the best substitutes for baking powder for when you’re in a pinch.

 Difference Between Baking Soda And Baking Powder

-First things first - baking soda and baking powder are not to be confused as the same thing.
+First things first—baking soda and baking powder are not to be confused as the same thing.
 While yes, both are leavening agents, an ingredient used in doughs and batters that lighten and soften the batter, you can’t swap one for the other.
+Therefore, baking soda is not a baking powder alternative.

 What is Baking Powder:

 Baking powder is baking soda mixed with an acid.
 When baking powder mixes with a liquid, it releases little bubbles filled with carbon dioxide.
-This reaction causes baked goods, breads, and batters to rise during the cooking process.
+This reaction causes baked goods, breads, and batters to rise during cooking.
 It’s important to note baking powder does have an expiration date.

 What is Baking Soda: